Vamshi-Munukuntla/ML_Project_Template/README.md

 # ML_Project_Template

-This Project template is used for any machine learning project, it contains
+This Project template is used for any machine learning project, it contains:
 - Template file ( to create all the required python files)
 - setup.py (information about the project and author)
 - Logging (records the logs)